underscoreio/essential-slick/src/pages/2-selecting.md

 ```

 Here we see a condition of `ID > 100` added to the query because `hideOldMessages` is `true`.
-If it where false, the query would not contain the where clause.
+If it were false, the query would not contain the where clause.

 The great convenience of `filterIf` and `filterOpt` is that you can chain them one after another
 to build up concise dynamic queries: